 - Vehicle following model (VFM)

-Shave Months Off Development Time with New Eagle’s comprehensive, scalable EV Development Platform (EVDP)
+Shave Months Off Development Time with New Eagle’s comprehensive, scalable Electric Vehicle Development Platform (EVDP)

 The EVDP will expedite your next EV project from development through production, shaving months off your timeline.
 You have ownership of your model and can obtain support from New Eagle.